MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-data-r2dbc-with-azure-sql-server.md

    ![Test with cURL][R2DBC-MYSQL03]

 Congratulations!
-You've created a fully reactive Spring Boot application that uses R2DBC to store and retrieve data from Azure Database for MySQL.
+You've created a fully reactive Spring Boot application that uses R2DBC to store and retrieve data from Azure SQL Database.

 ## Clean up resources